 Texas Best Bass Fishing Lakes

-Coming Soon to a Lake near You in Texas!
+Bass Online on a Lake near You in Texas!

 We know you have read many “Top 12” bass rankings, and most of them carry a grain of salt worth of experience.
 Many of you may have read the nation’s top lakes by BASS, whose claims are researched by state agencies and joined with tournament results.
 What they don’t mention is that many of the results are financially driven results.
 Destinations in or near the bass lakes where they host tournaments pay them, so they have a financial incentive to promote the local fishery.

 Now we’re not concluding that they are entirely wrong, just screwed to what benefits them and their sponsors.
-So from all the results, you read online, you decide which fishing lakes in Texas are top rankings for best in the nation, not a political opinion; we already have to much of that.
+So from all the results, you read online, you decide which fishing lakes in Texas are top rankings for best in the nation, not a political opinion; we already have too much of that.
 So we suggest that your favorite black bass fishing lakes in Texas be chosen based on many more specific factors other than just reading a magazine.
 Based on an author’s opinion, where they may have not even visited these Texas bass lakes in their lifetime.

 Best Bass Fishing Lakes